acequants/ems/README.md

 ### Step 2

-To start the development server, run:
+To start the application in development mode, execute:

 ```bash
 npm run dev

 ```

-### Step 3

-To generate a production build, run:
+To generate a production build, execute:

 ```bash
 npm run build

 ```

-### Step 4

-To start the production build, run:
+To start the application in production mode, execute the command below after generating a production build using the previous command above:

 ```bash
 npm run start

 ```

-The development and production builds will be served at [http://localhost:3000](http://localhost:3000).
-Open the link with your favourite browser to access the application.
+Both the development and production applications will be served at [http://localhost:3000](http://localhost:3000).
+Open the link in your favourite browser to access the application's graphical user interface.

-#### I wish you all the best!
+#### Enjoy the EMS by Johnmark!